 Stop 4: Spice Bazaar

 Similar to the Grand Bazaar, this is also a market lined with vendor after vendor but most of the vendors here sell spices, tea and coffee as opposed to the more widened variety of the Grand Bazaar.
-We enjoyed walking around both places.
+I enjoyed walking around both places.
 The energy is intense and the colors and smells are savory.
 There are also shops outside lining it, as well as the inside part.
-Outside we found things like meat, cheese and fish.
+Outside I found things like meat, cheese and fish.

 Stop 5: Galata Bridge